skyrim-multiplayer/skymp/docs/docs_repository_structure.md

 Each project has its folder: `<repo_root>/<project_name>`

 Regardless of language, we use kebab-case for folder names.
-It's a snake-case variant that uses a hyphen instead of an underscore. (i.e. `chakra-wrapper` instead of `chakra_wrapper` or `chakraWrapper`).
+It's a snake-case variant that uses a hyphen instead of an underscore. (i.e. `skyrim-platform` instead of `skyrim_platform` or `skyrimPlatform`).

 Every project has `CMakeLists.txt`.